Battle of Long Island: British arrival

 British troops in the type of flat-bottomed boat used for the invasion of Long Island.
-Hessians, loyal to the British, are in the two boats (in blue uniforms and partly visible).
+Hessians, loyal to the British, are in the two boats, in blue uniforms and partly visible.

-On June 28, General Washington learned that the British fleet had set sail from Halifax on June 9 and was heading toward New York.
-On June 29, signals were sent from men stationed on Staten Island, indicating that the British fleet had appeared.
+On June 28, General Washington learned the British fleet had set sail from Halifax on June 9 and was heading toward New York.
+On June 29, signals were sent from soldiers stationed on Staten Island indicating the British fleet had appeared.
 Within a few hours, 45 British ships dropped anchor in Lower New York Bay.
 The population of New York went into a panic at the sight of the British ships; alarms went off and troops immediately rushed to their posts.
 On July 2, British troops began to land on Staten Island.
 The Continental regulars on the island took a few shots at them before fleeing, and the citizens' militia switched over to the British side.
 Less than a week later, there were 130 ships off Staten Island under the command of Richard Howe, the brother of General Howe.

 On July 6, news reached New York that Congress had voted for independence four days earlier.
 On Tuesday, July 9, at 18:00, Washington had several brigades march onto the commons of the city to hear the Declaration of Independence read.
 After the end of the reading, a mob ran down to Bowling Green with ropes and bars, where they tore down the gilded lead equestrian statue of George III of Great Britain.
 In their fury, the crowd cut off the statue's head, severed the nose, mounted what remained of the head on a spike outside a tavern, and the rest of the statue was dragged to Connecticut and melted down into musket balls.

 On July 12, the British ships Phoenix and Rose sailed up the harbor toward the mouth of the Hudson.
 The American batteries opened fire from the harbor defenses of Fort George, Fort Defiance, and Governors Island, but the British returned fire into the city.
 The ships sailed along the New Jersey shore and continued up the Hudson, sailing past Fort Washington and arriving by nightfall at Tarrytown, the widest part of the Hudson.
 The goals of the British ships were to cut off American supplies from New England and the north and to encourage Loyalist support.
 The only casualties of the day were six Americans who were killed when their own cannon blew up.